-What to do if you find an injured bird of prey in NE Indiana, NW Ohio or SE Michigan
+What to do if you find an injured Raptor / Bird of Prey in NE Indiana, NW Ohio or SE Michigan

-Please note that we cannot accept mammals, reptiles, song birds, as we simply are not equipped to provide care for them.
+Please note that we do not accept mammals, reptiles, or song birds as we simply are not equipped to provide care for them.
 Please refer to the list below for non-Raptor issues.

 - Indiana DNR list of licensed rehabilitators

 1. Make sure the Raptor / Bird of Prey is safe by:

 If possible, placing a box, basket or blanket over the bird